deepaknlp/MedVidQACL/MedVidQA/README.md

 # A Dataset for Medical Instructional Video Classification and Question Answering

-This is the benchmark experiment for our paper "A Dataset for Medical Instructional Video Classification and Question Answering"
+These are the benchmark experiments reported for MedVidQA dataset in our paper "A Dataset for Medical Instructional Video Classification and Question Answering"

 Please install [Anaconda](https://www.anaconda.com/distribution/) to create a conda environment as follow: